International Network of Boundary Organizations on Adaptation

 Who we are

-The International Network of Boundary Organizations on Adaptation (INBOA) brings together organizations working at the critical interface of science and decision-making for climate adaptation.
-By linking these organizations, the network acts as an accelerator for their individual development and joint impact — ultimately increasing adaptation globally.
+The International Network of Boundary Organizations on Adaptation (INBOA) brings together organizations working at the critical interface between science and decision-making on climate adaptation.
+By connecting these organizations, the network acts as an accelerator for their individual development and joint impact, ultimately increasing adaptation globally.

 Our vision

-In countries around the world, adaptation to climate change is accelerated by increased knowledge and capacity, generated by long-standing ties between scientists and decision-makers, and by greater collaboration between organizations that foster these links.
+In countries around the world, adaptation to climate change is accelerated by increased knowledge and capacity-building, generated by long-standing ties between scientists and decision-makers, and by greater collaboration between the organizations that foster these links.

 Our mission